Kesomannen/gale/README.md

 > [!TIP]
 > If you're unsure about the safety of this app, I would suggest running it through a service like [VirusTotal](https://www.virustotal.com).

+Want to build it yourself?
+See the [wiki](https://github.com/Kesomannen/gale/wiki/building-from-source).

 ## Screenshots

 _Profile_